 We are a biopharmaceutical company focused on the development and commercialization of innovative therapies for diseases and conditions of the eye using our proprietary hydrogel platform technology.
-Our bioresorbable hydrogel based product candidates are designed to provide sustained delivery of therapeutic agents to the eye.
+Our bioresorbable hydrogel-based product candidates are designed to provide sustained delivery of therapeutic agents to the eye.
 Our hydrogel is a bioresorbable proprietary formulation of polyethylene glycol, or PEG, which when constituted with water takes on a gelatinous consistency.
-The product candidates in our development pipeline have the potential to overcome many of the significant limitations of existing eye drop based therapies for ophthalmic diseases and conditions affecting the front of the eye by replacing the current standard of care regimen of weeks or months of eye drop dosing with as little as a single product application.
-Our lead product candidates are OTX-DP and OTX-TP.
-OTX-DP is in Phase 3 clinical development for post-surgical ocular inflammation and pain and Phase 2 clinical development for the treatment of inflammatory dry eye disease, and we have completed Phase 2 clinical trials for OTX-DP for the treatment of allergic conjunctivitis.
-OTX-TP is in Phase 2b clinical development for glaucoma and ocular hypertension.
-These product candidates combine our hydrogel technology with U.S. Food and Drug Administration, or FDA, approved therapeutic agents with the goal of providing sustained delivery of drug to the eye.
-By focusing on the development of products based on previously approved therapeutic agents, we believe that we can advance our product candidates efficiently and predictably through the development cycle based on well-defined clinical and regulatory approval pathways.
-In addition to our ongoing product development, we have recently launched our first commercial product, ReSure Sealant, a hydrogel based ophthalmic wound sealant approved by the FDA in January 2014 to close corneal incisions following cataract surgery.
-Our product candidates target large and growing markets.
-Transparency M
+The product candidates in our development pipeline have the potential to overcome many of the significant limitations of existing eye drop based therapies for ophthalmic diseases and conditions affecting the front of the eye by replacing the current standard of care regimen of weeks or months of eye drop therapy with as little as a single product application.
+Our lead product candidates are DEXTENZA and OTX-TP, sustained-release, drug-eluting intracanalicular depots which are inserted into the canaliculus through a natural opening called the punctum located in the inner portion of the eyelid near the nose.
+Our intracanalicular depots (also referred to as drug-eluting depots or sustained-release depots) combine our hydrogel technology with U.S. Food and Drug Administration, or FDA, approved therapeutic agents with the goal of providing sustained delivery of drug to the eye.
+We also have an intravitreal hydrogel depot, which is in preclinical development for the treatment of diseases and conditions of the back of the eye, including wet age-related macular degeneration, or wet AMD.
+Our intravitreal depot is designed to be delivered via intravitreal injection to release therapeutic agents, such as antibodies to vascular endothelial growth factor, or VEGF, over a sustained period.
+In addition to our ongoing product development, we have launched our first commercial product, ReSure Sealant, a hydrogel-based ophthalmic wound sealant approved by the FDA in 2014 to seal corneal incisions following cataract surgery.

 Poor patient compliance with eye drop regimens and the need for frequent administration of eye drops at high drug concentrations due to rapid washout by the tears can create challenges in the successful management of ocular diseases and conditions.
 For example, poor patient compliance can lead to diminished efficacy and disease progression and high drug concentrations can create side effects.
-We are developing therapies to replace standard of care eye drop regimens with our innovative drug eluting punctum plugs.
-Our plugs are sustained release drug delivery depots that are inserted into a natural opening called the punctum located in the inner portion of the eyelid near the nose.
-The plugs are designed to release a therapeutic agent to the surface of the eye over an extended period.
-The goal for our punctum plug product candidates is to change the management of many front of the eye diseases and conditions from frequent, pulsed eye drop therapy, characterized by significant variations in drug concentration over time, to longer term, sustained delivery of therapeutic agents to improve patient outcomes.
+We are developing therapies to replace standard of care eye drop regimens with our innovative sustained-release, drug-eluting intracanalicular depots, which we formerly referred to as punctum plugs.
+Our intracanalicular depots are designed to release a therapeutic agent to the surface of the eye over an extended period.
+The goal for our intracanalicular depot product candidates is to change the management of many front-of-the-eye diseases and conditions from frequent, pulsed eye drop therapy, characterized by significant variations in drug concentration over time, to longer term, sustained delivery of therapeutic agents to improve patient outcomes.